mmukaigawara/site/README.md

 # Website

 This repo contains the source code of my website.
-This website uses [minimal light](https://github.com/yaoyao-liu/minimal-light) theme.
+This website is based on [minimal light](https://github.com/yaoyao-liu/minimal-light) theme.

 ## Project Architecture